qubitrenegade/qubitrenegade.github.io/_posts/2018-02-01-Chef-Getting-Started.markdown

 ### Knife Setup

 Head over to [The Organizations page](https://manage.chef.io/organizations/) in your manage interface (Administration -> Organizations).
 Find your organization, and select "Generate Knife Config".
-You should download a {% ihighlight %}knife.rb{% endihighlight %} file.
+You should download a {% ihighlight bash %}knife.rb{% endihighlight %} file.

 Then head over to Users (Administration -> Users) and find your user, then select "Reset Key".
-You should download a {% ihighlight %} <username>.pem {% endihighlight %} file.
+You should download a {% ihighlight bash %} <username>.pem {% endihighlight %} file.

-Create a {% ihighlight %} ~/.chef {% endihighlight %} directory, and move your newly downloaded files into the {% ihighlight %} ~/.chef {% endihighlight %} directory.
+Create a {% ihighlight bash %} ~/.chef {% endihighlight %} directory, and move your newly downloaded files into the {% ihighlight bash %} ~/.chef {% endihighlight %} directory.

 {% highlight bash %}
 $ mkdir ~/.chef
 $ mv ~/Downloads/{knife.rb,qubitrenegade.pem} ~/.chef
-{% endihighlight %}
+{% endhighlight %}

 ### Knife.rb file

-Your {% ihighlight %}knife.rb{% endihighlight %} will look like
+Your {% ihighlight bash %}knife.rb{% endihighlight %} will look like

 {% highlight ruby %}
 # See http://docs.chef.io/config_rb_knife.html for more information on knife configuration options